stevedatadog/katacoda-scenarios/synthetics-intro/multistep-api-test-one.md

 The four manual tests you just executed can be ported to a multistep API test.
 It will take a bit of work to configure them, but Datadog will happily run them for you thereafter.

 ### Global Variables
 You're about to create four requests and each will require a URL.
-This value is a good candidate to store in a global variable to use anywhere in your synthetics tests.
+This value is a good candidate to store in a global variable to use anywhere in your synthetic tests.
 This saves typing and also reduces the number of places to update the value if the URL changes.
 To create a global variable for the discounts service URL:

 1. In the Datadog App, navigate to **UX Monitoring > Settings** and click on the **Global Variables** tab.
 1. Click **+ New Global Variable** in the upper-right corner of the page.